sheafk/objc-palindrome-inspector-ios-0616/README.md

 **Note:** *The Results navigator is useful for comparing long test results that do not fit into the highlighted flags that appear in the Code Editor when viewing a test file.*

-5 — Insert the provided implementation for the `stringByReversingString:` method:
+5 — Insert the provided implementation for the `stringByReversingString:` method which returns a string that is the reverse of the argument string:

 ```objc
 - (NSString *)stringByReversingString:(NSString *)string {